Hydrodynamic Ratchet for Tracer Transport in a Soft Microchannel: A Detailed Analysis: THEORETICAL MODEL

 \subsubsection{Steady flow at Zeroth order}

 For the sake of completeness, let us first look at the zeroth-order structure of the solution.
 At zeroth order, the system describes a steady, pressure-driven flow in a rigid, uniform channel.
-We assume that forces $f_r$ and $f_z$, induced by boundary fluctuations, are an order of magnitude smaller than the pressure gradient because these forces are generated by surface undulations of order $\epsilon R_1$.
 The leading order transport of fluid is due to the pressure gradient.
-Using eq.(\ref{eq:7}) and (\ref{eq:8}) one can write out the zeroth order equations:
+Using Eq.~\ref{eq:7} and \ref{eq:8} one can write the zeroth order equations:

 and